institution could be describes as:

 been used to describe the negative experiences and outcomes associated

 with long term care.
-It is also

 that a person is

-not considered institutionalised, where, the experiences and outcomes
+not considered institutionalised, where,

-are positevely valued.
+of the institutionalised care are positevely valued.

 Institutional care, then, is an ordered